-This webinar will provide an introduction to the fundamentals of Simulation Data Management for practitioners and managers.
+This webinar provided an introduction to the fundamentals of Simulation Data Management for practitioners and managers.
 It will serve as an introduction to those new to the technology of SPDM.
-It will also summarise the state of the art based on the proceedings of the NAFEMS European SPDM conference of December 2018.
-It will provide a foundation for delegates intending to attend the upcoming NAFEMS International SPDM conference and World Congress.
+It also summarised the state of the art based on the proceedings of the NAFEMS European SPDM conference of December 2018.
+It provided a foundation for delegates intending to attend the upcoming NAFEMS International SPDM conference and World Congress.

 Matthew Ladzinski, NAFEMS

 Mark Norris, CEng MIMechE MBA PSE